 Sapi Island (Pulau Sapi) of Sabah, Malaysia

 Among all the islands near to Kota Kinabalu City (KK), Sapi Island (Pulau Sapi) wins the most votes as the favorite of tourists.
-Not only it offers more nature experience, the new activities such as Coral Flyer (longest island to island zipline in the world) and Standup Paddleboarding make this little island more exciting.
+Not only it offers more nature experience, the new activities such as Coral Flyer (longest island to island zipline in the world) make this little island more exciting.
 After you see all its features and secrets in this article, you will love Sapi even more.

 Sapi Island is only 25-acre (10 ha) big and the second smallest island of Tunku Abdul Rahman Marine Park.
 Though it’s about ⅓ the size of more popular and developed Manukan Island nearby, people like its less commercialized setting and every facility is just a short walk away.

 Pic: jetty of Sapi Island, with Gaya Island in the background